Redesign of Ninjavan's Logistics Dashboard for SEA Merchants

 To bridge the education an tech disparity in SEA.

-Colour Accessibility
+Colour accessibility

 To address readability on older screens and colour blindness in the logistics industry.